 Now there is a gorgeous odour of cow parsley, scuttling spiders on the clay, and pods of empty cells the size of my hand – dry and papery.
 Ah, I am stiff now, tireder, and assailed by the smell of dung!

 Crossing La Sciene river, after 3 hrs, and a most welcome cuppa (I will come clean: I had to go back for my baton), I then realised my beloved Coquille Saint Jaques shell had broken off and gone forever, but I was given an alternative by the kind hostellier at La Bonne Auberge at the same moment.

-I cross and skirt around the mouth of the Est. Pass Tourville sur Siene, and there is a stretch of long wet grass with a very narrow gulley to walk in.
-Here I suffer my first fall – I think I topple because I am hungry.
+I cross and skirt around the mouth of the Est, pass Tourville sur Siene, and there is a stretch of long, wet grass with a very narrow gulley to walk in.
+Here I suffer my first fall – I think I topple when I am hungry.

 The lilac and honeysuckle are both out, but the map showed I was actually in the sea, and I started to feel lost.
 It is now extremely wet underfoot.
 The smartly coutured ducks cheer me up, but there is a lot of improvising having to go on on these wetlands.

 So that’s what I did.
-What a star.
+What a star!
 How amazing to be the sort of person who just says ‘yes’!
-We had the best evening, what with the session, chats about our work (turns out we share the same teacher in Suzanne Yates), and her adorable cottage.
+We had the best evening, what with the session, chats about our work (it turned out that we share the same teacher in Suzanne Yates), and her adorable cottage.